rauburtin/pysftpproxy/README.md

 bin/pysftpproxy
 ```

-* Start a client such as sftp or filezilla and connect to the port of the reverse proxy (5022) in this sample
+* Start a client such as sftp or filezilla and connect to the port of the reverse proxy (5022 in this example)
 ```Shell
 sftp  -P 5022 localhost
 ```

 ##TODO
 * Manage public and private keys for the client part of the proxy.
 At this time, the private and the public keys of the user who runs the code are used.
-* Describe the docker use case
-* Describe the data structure in Redis